conjurer-rich/faster-flow-hq/pages/coach.md

 classes: wide
 ---

+## Fast Flow for Coaches and Consultants

 If standups and sprints aren’t solving systemic problems, it’s time to shift focus.
-Faster Flow equips you to surface organizational friction, guide better decisions, and help teams—and leaders—move forward with clarity.
+The Fast Flow Facilitator Platform equips you to surface organizational friction, guide better decisions, and help teams—and leaders—move forward with clarity.

 ## You’re trying to…